zhangchiqing/blog/posts/2018-03-10-symmetric-key-encryption-aes-ctr-mode.md

 ---

 ## Introduction
-In the last blog post, we introduced symmetric key encryption and an AES256 implementation in Haskell.
+In the last blog post, we introduced symmetric key encryption and how to use one of the implementations - AES256 in Haskell.
 We introduced the block cipher mode - ECB mode.
 In this blog post, I'm going to talk about a more practical and secure mode - CTR mode (Counter mode).

 And also I will be talking about how to use `IO` in Haskell, and more useful commands for GHCi.